Skip to content

 Level 2:

-Although PIPES was designed to manage the integrated modeling projects from planning to execution, users can decide to only interface with Level 1 for planning purposes only (if desired).
+Although PIPES was designed to manage the integrated modeling projects from planning to execution, users can decide to only interface with Level 1 for planning purposes if desired.

 Warning

-At this stage, PIPES does not currently have smart update capabilities.
+At this stage, PIPES smart update capabilities are limited.
 If a configuration file needs to be updated, the graph pipeline gets regenerated.
 Project pipeline update is under development.

 There are 8 node types in the PIPES graph: